Authentic Train Travel Canada

 Travellers can get off the train at Mile 114.
 You have an hour and a half to experience the beauty of Canyon Park.
 Enjoy the scenic walks to several waterfalls and to a breathtaking lookout, 250 feet above the canyon floor.

-The best time to enjoy this nostalgic train trip is from the middle of September to the first week in October, when the spectacular fall colours can be seen.
+The best time to enjoy this nostalgic train trip is from the middle of September to the first week of October when the spectacular fall colours can be seen.

-Algoma Central also offers Canyon Combos which you can get more information on the Algoma Central Railway website.
+Agawa Canyon also offers Canyon Combos which you can get more information about at Agawa Train.